middle aged couple

 How Marc works

-Marc doesn’t believe in open-ended therapy with no clear trajectory.
-The goal is to give couples a framework they can use independently — a way of seeing the pattern, naming it when it starts, and interrupting it before it escalates.
+From there the work is focused and time-limited.
+No open-ended therapy with no trajectory.
+The goal is to give you a framework you can use on your own—seeing the pattern, naming it when it starts, interrupting it before it escalates.
 The question stops being “What’s wrong with you?” and becomes “Oh, are we doing the dance again?”

 That shift is what changes things.